Forms W-3, W-3SS, and W-3c.

 residence or domicile under MSRRA in a different jurisdiction in one of the 50 states, the District of Columbia, American

-Samoa, the Commonwealth of the Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands.
+Samoa, the Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico, or the U.S. Virgin Islands.

 Under MSRRA, the spouse of an active duty servicemember (civilian spouse) may keep his or her prior residence or domicile

 for tax purposes (tax residence) when accompanying the servicemember spouse, who is relocating under military orders, to a

 new military duty station in one of the 50 states, the District of Columbia, or a U.S. possession.
 Before relocating, both